-Students with a disability or a serious medical issue should consult with the Disability Resources and Services (DRS) office: https://www.ucdenver.edu/offices/disability-resources-and-services
+Students with a disability or a serious medical issue should consult with the Disability Resources and Services (DRS) office.
 The DRS office encourages each student to self-identify any known needs to DRS and SEHD course instructors at the beginning of EACH academic semester.

-NOTE: It is the students' responsibility to seek out services from the DRS office to ensure that the university is aware of any necessary accommodations.
+NOTE: It is the student's responsibility to seek out services from the DRS office to ensure that the university is aware of any necessary accommodations.
 Documentation must be provided to the DRS office BEFORE any accommodations will be made by SEHD and the EdD Program administrators and faculty.

-VII.
+VI.
 University Graduate Program Rules & Procedures